 - List 5 rubrics that relate to these 7 symptoms or themes you have noted.
 You may choose to combine multiple rubrics on one line to be used as one rubric.
-Enter a rubric or rubric combination in each of the 5 lines below.
+Enter a rubric or rubric combination in each of the 5 lines provided.

 - List 3 remedies that you feel could be indicated in the case based on these symptoms/themes and rubrics.
 Write either the remedy name or the repertory abbreviation for each remedy here.

 - Choose one remedy that you think is indicated most clearly of the options you considered.

 - List 5 reasons why you think this remedy is the most clearly indicated, associating those reasons to the aspects of the case you emphasized in the first question above.
 This is your remedy differential.